okdistribute/sizedown/README.md

 ## How?

-Creates a sublevel called 'level-size' with the following keys:
+Creates a sublevel called 'sizedown' with the following keys:

-`level-size!total`: upper bound
-`level-size!size`: current size
+`sizedown!size`: current size

 ## Issues